The White House: The Most Important (Haunted) House in America

-The White House is obviously the most notable location in the United States for a number of reasons: political, historical, cultural, and beyond.
-Every day, current and past events from the White House are relayed worldwide.
+The White House is the most recognizable location in the United States for a number of reasons: political, historical, cultural.
+Every day, current events from the White House are relayed worldwide.
 Despite all the news that comes from 1600 Pennsylvania Avenue daily, one key aspect consistently goes overlooked: the White House is haunted.

-The below is merely a taste of the many ghost stories associated with the White House.
+The list below is just a taste of some of the many ghost stories associated with the White House.
 Want to learn even more?
 Hear all about the White House’s haunted history while seeing the landmark in-person on our DC Ghosts tour experience.